prince214/node_heroku/README.md

 # node_heroku
 Node App Template (Heruko hosted)

+- Use this template to quickly host small websites on Heroku<br>
+- Currently setup in Node and Express (package.json)

-App needs npm install to work<br>
+*App needs npm install to work<br>
-also recommend to install heroku CLI
+*also recommend to install heroku CLI